 Your doctor will ask you to answer questions such as:

-This article just discussed types of nerves, body locations, and conditions causing permanent pain.
-We also discussed negative health conditions and other ways damaged nerves cause various living function deficiencies.
+This article discussed types of nerves, body locations, and conditions causing permanent pain.
+We also discussed adverse health conditions and other ways damaged nerves cause various living function deficiencies.

 If your goal is to receive attention for your damaged tissue, vertebrae, bones, or nerves, our attorneys and researchers can help with the right advice.
 Professionals at our office help patients with a long list of high-risk neuropathy areas.

 We will work with your rehabilitation specialist to document disorders and prove any future inability in your workplace fitness or lifestyle.
 Tell us the details today over the phone at (213) 596-9642.

 Textbook of clinical neurology (3rd ed.), chap.
 51. Philadelphia, PA: Saunders Elsevier.

 National Institute of Neurological Disorders and Stroke.
 (2012).
 Spinal cord injury: Hope through research.
 Tator, C. H., & Benzel, E. C. (Eds.).
 (2000).

 Contemporary management of spinal cord injury: From impact to Rehabilitation, 2nd ed.
 Rolling Meadows, IL: American Association of Neurological Surgeons.
 Evans, R. W., Wilberger, J. E., & Bhatia, S.

 Traumatic disorders.
 In: Goetz, C. G. (Ed.).
 (2007).
 Textbook of clinical neurology (3rd Ed.)